varun053101/GO-TASK/reasoning.md

 The server is healthy so I added a simple request logger.
 This helps me see incoming requests and responses while developing, and makes debugging easier before adding database logic.

+I added database related configuration early so connection details are not hardcoded and can be changed easily later.